In-Page Navigation

 5. Endorsement Letter

-Applicants who have been offered an NHFP Fellowship must arrange for a letter endorsing their fellowship to be provided to STScI by an official of the host institution.
+If an applicant is offered an NHFP Fellowship, they must then arrange for a letter endorsing their fellowship to be provided to STScI by an official of the host institution.
 The letter of endorsement must be provided to STScI after the notification letters have been received by the successful offerees.
 The faculty contact at the host institution can usually help the offeree determine who the appropriate official is (e.g., the department chair, division head).
 The institutional endorsement is necessary to indicate that adequate facilities will be provided for the fellow.
 The endorsement consists of an acceptance letter signed by an authorizing official (typically the department chairperson) of the first-choice host institution.
 An example acceptance letter is as follows:

 NASA Hubble Fellowship Program